MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 def my_algorithm
   new(implementation)
 end
 ```

 ## When comments are OK

 Languages like Ruby doesn't ()

 ## Comments are not code!

 Comments tend to get lost and collect dust.
-When you're in a big refactor, you'll rarely think in
+When we're in a big refactor, we'll rarely think in
 refactoring comments too.
-Comments _are not tested_, so they end up with typos, wrong information,
+Comments _are not tested_, so they end up outdated, with typos, wrong
-and worse: **bugs**.
+information, and worse: **bugs**.

-Codifying your comments, on the other hand, brings all code benefits: syntax hightlighting,
+Using code, on the other hand, has several benefits: syntax hightlighting, grepping, compile/runtime
-grepping, compile/runtime checks, _testing_!
+checks, _testing_!

 Comments are a confession that we were unable to represent our ideas with code.
 That happens
 sometimes, but try your best to avoid them.